-Penny Davies is the Ford Foundation’s Program Officer working internationally on forest and land use responses to climate change that benefit local and indigenous communities.
+Penny Davies is the Director of Ford Foundation’s Natural Resources and Climate Change program.
 She works out of Ford Foundation’s New York office.

 Penny holds masters of sciences degrees in Forests in Relation to Land Use and Agricultural Economics from the Universities of Oxford and London, respectively, and earned her undergraduate degree in English literature from the University of Bristol.